drcampbell1/constitutional-support/README.md

 # Why do this? #

 Over the last ten years or so, academic research in the arts and social sciences has increasingly embraced the principles of transparency in research.
-These remain contested in some respects - and, in part, I share some of the concerns of my colleagues.
+It's important to acknowledge that these remain contested in some respects - and, in part, I share some of the concerns of my colleagues.

 But enabling people to reproduce your workflow is a crucial benchmark of open research.
 There have been a lot of articles written about this recently and the points made are very good ones.
 Open research enables interested researchers not only to read your results, but to understand how you generated your results in the first place.
 Moreover, they demonstrate how they may be replicated.
 This is a good principle to adopt and I intend to populate my github with the necessary data and r files from my published work.